 Frequently Asked Questions

-- Define the Select Case statement of Excel VBA
+Definition of the Select Case statement in Excel VBA

 The Select Case statement is a comparison tool that allows you to check an expression against multiple conditions.
 It evaluates each case statement in order, stopping when it finds a match.
 If none of the conditions match, it will execute the code under the optional Case Else statement.

-- You can use the Select Case when you need to compare a single expression with multiple possible outcomes.
+• You can use the Select Case when you need to evaluate a single expression for multiple possible outcomes.
 On the other hand, use the If Then Else statement when you need to evaluate multiple expressions with true/false outcomes.